 Tracking packages and claiming refunds is a sensible way to reduce your costs, but it clearly does add complexity and effort to your shipping operation.
 But there is a way to claim those refunds with a negligible amount of effort – through a shipping audit company.

-There’s 71lbs who were mentioned above, and several others listed in the directory.
+There’s 71lbs who were mentioned above, and several others.
 They track your shipping transactions and file late delivery claims on your behalf.
 Some also audit invoices for incorrect fees and surcharges (there’s over one hundred different surcharges that UPS and FedEx have, although only two or three are generally worth auditing for).

 The catch?
 These companies typically take 50% of your refunds, usually by sending you a bill for half of the money they successfully claim back.

 Are they worth it?
 That really depends on how much time it would take to claim the refunds yourself, and the value you put on that time.
 These companies are experts in the process, and they invest in software automation, so even though they take 50% of your refunds that could compare favorably with managing it in-house.
 There’s also a value in not having to manage yet another process yourself.

 To get an estimate of how much you could save, there’s a free tool called Audisee which takes an upload of your FedEx or UPS invoice file (CSV or XML) and provides a report on the amount of fees which could potentially be refunded.
 This service doesn’t highlight exactly which shipments are refundable, or make the claims on your behalf, but it does give an indication of what you could get back – whether you do it yourself or use a shipping audit company.

 Where do UPS and FedEx stand on the use of these services?
 If they are really losing 3%-4% of their shipping charges due to refund claims, won’t they fight back?
 Ellen Riley of 71lbs again: